 Make a Melting Pot

 Engineers, architects, and web designers are all creatives, but they express their creativity differently.
-An engineer may use creativity and ingenuity in their design of a plane turbine, a landscape architect uses creativity when designing the layout of an outdoor tropical garden, and a web designer uses creativity to build a website that creates a functional user experience matched with pleasing aesthetics.
+An engineer may use creativity and ingenuity in their design of a plane turbine, a landscape architect uses creativity when designing the layout of an outdoor tropical garden, and a web designer uses creativity to build a website that creates a functional user experience matched with pleasing aesthetics (check these examples of affiliate websites with unique yet functional design interfaces).
 When creatives from different disciplines such as these collaborate, we see ideas unfold and develop.
 Engagement from a broad spectrum of thinkers will give your design thinking session versatility, vivacity, and validity.
 Research suggests that company founders who are similar in character have a smaller rate of success in their business ventures in comparison to those that partner with their opposites, so in planning your next design thinking session, don’t shut out your salespeople or your accountant simply because you question their fit in a design-focused environment.

 Get Your Hands Dirty